3/4/2025

 Josh Cohen

 Thank you, Jim.
 We are entering this year with strong momentum.
 We are focused on executing our clinical trials and making meaningful progress on preparing for a potential commercial launch of a GLP-1 receptor antagonist.
 At the start of the year, we appointed Dan Monahan as Chief Commercial Officer.
-Dan is leading our commercialization strategy across our portfolio, beginning with the Vexitide.
-He brings more than two decades of commercial leadership experience, launching industry-leading medicines at Otsuka, Novartis, and Sanofi.
-With a proven commercial and medical team in place, we believe we are well positioned for a potential first of a Vexitide and PBH.
+Dan is leading our commercialization strategy across our portfolio, beginning with Avexatide.
+He brings more than two decades of commercial leadership experience launching industry-leading medicines at Otsuka, Novartis, and Sanofi.
+With a proven commercial and medical team in place, we believe we are well positioned for a potential first of Avexatide in PBH.
 We estimate based on our projections from published literature and claims-based work that there are about 160,000 people in the United States who are living with PBH today, who have persistent symptoms despite dietary modifications, and who face a significant unmet need.
 There is a new slide with these details in our updated corporate deck.
 PBH is rare.
 The condition doesn't happen to most of the millions of people who undergo bariatric surgery, and PBH does not present immediately.
 On average, symptoms appear approximately one to three years following bariatric surgery.
-Once people have PBH, the we are preparing diligently ahead of the Vexitide Phase 3 topline data expected in the first half of next year, and if approved, we anticipate commercial lines of the first half of next year.
-In addition to a Vexitide and PBH, we have exciting milestones ahead this year that have the potential to make a meaningful, positive impact on the other communities that we aim to serve.
-For AMX35 and PSP, we expect topline data from an unblinded interim analysis of the Phase 2b portion of the Orion trial in the third quarter of this year.
-For AMX35 and Wolfram syndrome, we are continuing to follow participants in the ongoing Phase 2 Helios trial and expect to share Week 48 data in the coming months.
-These data, along with regulatory interactions, will inform the design of a Phase 3 trial.
-And we expect early cohort data from our Phase 1 Lumina ALS trial in 2025.
+Once people have PBH, the condition is chronic, debilitating, and often progressive.
+It can mean loss of work, inability to drive, and a state of disability.
+Bariatric surgery remains standard of care for addressing obesity, particularly for people who require significant and sustained weight loss. meaning the unmet need in PBH is only expected to continue to grow.
+We are preparing diligently ahead of the Avexatide Phase 3 top-line data expected in the first half of next year, and if approved, we anticipate commercial launch in 2027.
+In addition to Avexatide and PBH, we have exciting milestones ahead this year that have the potential to make a meaningful, positive impact on the other communities that we aim to serve.
+For AMX35 and PSP, we expect top-line data from an unblinded interim analysis of the Phase IIb portion of the Orion trial in the third quarter of this year.
+For AMX35 and Wolfram syndrome, we are continuing to follow participants in the ongoing Phase II Helios trial and expect to share Week 48 data in the coming months.
+These data, along with regulatory interactions, will inform the design of a Phase III trial.
+And we expect early cohort data from our phase one Lumina ALS trial in 2025.
 We appreciate your continued support and look forward to keeping you updated on our progress toward developing novel therapies for people living with serious and fatal neurodegenerative diseases and endocrine conditions.
-Now
+Now I would like to open the call up for questions.

 speaker